vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 --- type:PlainMultipleChoiceExercise lang:sql xp:50 key:bfc80ff2e5
 ## Filtering results

-Congrats on finishing the first chapter!
+Congrats on doing the first chapter!
 You now know how to select, summarize and alias columns.
 This chapter will focus on filtering your results to make them more specific.

 In SQL, the `WHERE` keyword allows you to filter both text and numeric records based on certain conditions.